C++ (Linux Platform)

 Compile Sample Programs

-Enter the camport4 directory and execute the following command to compile the sample programs.
+Enter the camport4 directory and execute the following command to copy the necessary library files and prepare for compilation.

 cd sample